 If you have ever been locked out of your home, you certainly know how frustrating it can be.
-Given the time we spend on our smartphones, the same can be said if your phone gets disabled!
+Given the time we spend on our smartphones, the same can be said if your Apple account gets disabled!

 - You won’t be able to download or update apps

 - You won’t be able to make Apple Pay purchases

 - You will lose access to services that use your Apple ID, including Facetime and iCloud